-It’s completely understandable that a lot of people gravitate towards the puppies or the fluffy little dogs.
+It’s completely understandable that a lot of people gravitate towards the puppies or the fluffy little dogs that can be found on sites like www.shoppok.com.
+Who wouldn’t want a Pomeranian?
+They’re so cute.
 But a lot of times the “less-adoptable” dogs would be a better fit for their lifestyle.

 Less Adoptable Dogs Might Be Better for Your Lifestyle

 Puppies are a LOT of work and fluffy dogs need lots of grooming.
 If you rescue an older dog they might already have some basic training, know how to walk on a leash and be less interested in chewing on things they shouldn’t.
 And dogs with short hair won’t need expensive haircuts or as much time-consuming brushing.

 It’s not just age and cuteness that effects how long a dog waits to be adopted.
 Some of the qualities that make a dog less adoptable are: if they require meds, breeds with a bad reputation, behavioral issues, dark fur, and if they’re really big.